ramiuness/robust-portfolio-optimization/README.md

 - **Rolling-window backtesting**: Evaluates how robust portfolios perform under real market dynamics, especially in volatile conditions.
 - **Modular codebase**: Includes sample implementations of Mean-Variance and Omega portfolios and robust counterpart in a structured, inspectable format.

-This framework highlights the practical value of **distributional robustness** in financial decision-making—ensuring that portfolios are optimized for **both expected performance and resilience to estimation uncertainty**.
+This work highlights the practical value of **robustness** in financial decision-making—ensuring that portfolios are optimized for **both expected performance and resilience to estimation uncertainty**.

 ---